5.6 Children Displaying Harmful Sexual Behaviour

 Where there are no grounds for a Child Protection Conference, but concerns remain regarding the child's sexually problematic behaviour, consideration should be given to a Family Action Plan.
 Whether the child is a Child in Need or a Child in Need of Protection, it is important that they receive the appropriate level of intervention commensurate with their level of needs and risks.

 Children who are victims and those who are abusers are likely to have complex needs requiring a multi-agency response.
-Therefore, in cases where there are no grounds for holding a child protection conference, or where one has been held but a protection plan did not result, a multi-agency meeting should be convened to plan multi-agency services for a child in need.
+Therefore, in cases where there are no grounds for holding a child protection conference, or where one has been held but a child protection plan did not result, a multi-agency meeting should be convened to plan multi-agency services for a child in need.

 It is not envisaged that universal services would be able to deal with such a degree of complexity through the processes associated with the Early Help Assessment (EHA).